mrkjankowski/OpenFoam/Results.md

 ### Conclusion

+The most interesting thing to look out for is the image with the back of the motorbike.
+There is a clear difference in the behavior of the medium between first and second case.

 In each image you can see that the object is clearly divided into finite elements, but nevertheless it can be assumed that the results overlap with reality to some extent.
 To get a smaller error, you would need to increase the number of elements, but this would increase the calculation time.
 In the first simulation, this problem could be solved by dividing the test object in half due to the presence of the symmetry plane.
 Unfortunately, the second object is not 100% symmetrical, e.g. because of the exhaust pipe.